 3. Coastal

-Coastal habitats are a type of environment that is flanked by a combination of the ocean on the one side and land on the other.
+Coastal habitats are environments flanked by the ocean on one side and land on the other.
 Coasts are known for their high humidity levels, which often lead to other habitats (like coastal forests) nearby.

 While a marine habitat would describe the ocean itself, the term coastal refers to the rich selection of animal and plant life that can be found around it.

-Mangroves, seagrass, kept forests, and the beach is different coastal habitats.
-These areas all support vast forms of life and co-exist with the environments near them.
+Mangroves, seagrass, kept forests, and the beach are different coastal habitats.
+These areas all support vast life forms and co-exist with the environments near them.

 Coastal areas are one of the most protected habitats in the world, and like wetlands, they are often one of the most damaged by pollution and industry.